 DUIs = high-risk driving, high-risk driving = higher premiums

 The amount you pay for car insurance depends, in part, on what your insurer deems your risk of being in an accident.
 And drunk driving is incredibly risky and dangerous.
-The National Highway Traffic Safety Administration tells us that in 2013 alone, drunk driving cost more than 10,000 people their lives.
+The National Highway Traffic Safety Administration tells us that in 2014 alone, drunk driving cost nearly 10,000 people their lives.

 Alcohol (and other intoxicants) affects the central nervous system and impairs driving ability, slowing reaction times and concentration while affecting our ability to monitor speed — a dangerous cocktail, if you ask us.
 Research shows that, because of these effects, those with .09 blood alcohol concentration (BAC) or greater are 11 times more likely to be involved in a fatal crash than completely sober drivers.

 Every state (and D.C.) makes it illegal to drive with a blood alcohol concentration of .08 percent or higher.
 And the penalties for a DUI are stiff.
 State laws vary, but most states, at the very least, levy a fine and suspend or revoke driving privileges.

 Direct impact of a DUI on a car insurance premium

 The amount will vary depending on individual circumstances — of course — but for a typical one-car/one-driver policy, the average premium could increase by a few hundred dollars.

 Find out what a typical DUI conviction may cost, all things considered.